 Throughout their time at Nunthorpe Academy students will study a National Framework which looks at various topics that encourage students to be good citizens who appreciate the problems their generation face.

 Part of our reward system in our academy.
 Commendations are given for actions or deeds and quality of work.
-Students can receive Head of House/Department Commendation which they collect from the Head of House or Head of Department relevant to the work or incident that they achieved the commendation for.
+Students can receive Pastoral / Department Commendations which they collect from the Senior Pastoral Manager or Head of Department relevant to the work or incident that they achieved the commendation for.
 Where students have done something extra special they can receive an SLT Commendation which they collect from a member of the senior team.
-At the end of each term, Heads of each house and Heads of each department nominate students for the termly Directors’ Commendation within their area.
+At the end of each term, Senior Pastoral Manager of each house and Heads of each department nominate students for the termly Directors’ Commendation within their area.
 This is an after academy celebration where students receive congratulations from Academy Directors.

 Communication (with Parents)